-The Department is committed to provide graduate students with adequate funding throughout their program by a mixture of teaching and research assistantships, as well as scholarships and awards.
+The Department is committed to providing graduate students in a thesis-based program with adequate funding by a mixture of teaching and research assistantships, as well as scholarships and awards.

 Course based students will normally not receive any financial support during their program.